 A warning triangle or similar devices are permitted to be placed in the road to warn of a temporary obstruction.
+Refer to the Highway Code for advice on positioning the triangle.

 SHUT TAILBOARD

 Ensure Tailboard is closed and locked before driving the vehicle.